noamkanonich/DealerGuy/README.md

 # DealerGuy
 DealerGuy is a complex web scraping project, which provides you with the 10 most popular product results from Amazon and eBay.
+Furthermore, user can register/log-in, edit his profile, and much more.
 DealerGuy was developed by using Node.js, Express, Passport, MongoDB, JavaScript, HTML, CSS, EJS, Cheerio and more.

 # How To Start